 Short listed applicants will be invited to attend an interview.
 The panel will consider the applicants current level of performance to include frequency and duration of achievement, potential in their sport and the possible contribution to sport at DCU.

 To apply for a Sport Scholarship please send a completed application form by post only to:

-Sport Scholarship application form for Entry 2015-2016 is available to download here
+The Sport Scholarship application form for Entry 2016-2017 is available to download here.

-*GAA applicants will also be assessed on their commitment and contribution to their resepective sports club at DCU during semester 1, as well as applicants current level of performance to include frequency and duration of achievement, potential in sport and interview performance.
+*GAA applicants will also be assessed on their commitment and contribution to their respective DCU sports club during semester 1, as well as applicants current level of performance to include frequency and duration of achievement, potential in sport and interview performance.